 Is lunch provided?

-Bagged lunches will be available for an additional fee of $30 for the month.
+Lunch will be provided at an extra cost of $25 for those who specify in the application.
 If your child does not participate in the lunch program, he or she must bring his/her own lunch each day.
 Students will not be able to purchase food on campus.

 What does each day look like?